cosmiclunchbox/cmd-line-agenda/README.md

 - Add a way to mark tasks as important
 - [DONE!]
 Add an option to limit how many future days are displayed
+- [DONE!]
+Add option to enter date as MM-DD to imply year
-- Add more date entry alternatives (like MM-DD)
+- Add more date entry alternatives for convenience
 - Add autosave option
 - Add more text colors
 - Change the save file format to something more flexible